hoffiee/my-advent-of-code-project/readme.md

 targets, update `tools/tasks_left.py` and run `ninja status`.

+## Dependencies

+- Cmake
+- ninja
+- conan
+- probably a few more...

 ## Development setup

 Current way of setting this repo up, still includes a lot of manual work for